-There was one more stop to do while in France.
-It was not that far from the French Riviera, and I have figured that I did “cool down a bit” hopping from one place on the coast to the next since it was that year when this part of Europe was boiling, being hit by the tropical wave (it was the summer of 2003).
-Anyway, I just had to go and find Van Gog in Arles!
+There was another stop to do in France, I just had to find Van Gogh in Arles.
+It was not that far from the French Riviera, and I figured that I did cool down a bit hopping from one place on the coast to the next since it was that year when this part of Europe was boiling, being hit by the tropical wave (it was the summer of 2003).

 The Yellow House

-Took the train and was greeted by the sign at the station that Van Gogh got off here on February 20, 1888 and decided to stay.
-He found a small room at the yellow house on the corner and turned it into a studio.
-Famous for being extremely productive (since he only ate, drank and painted), he did hundreds of paintings in Arles for short period of time.
+I took a train and was greeted by the sign at the station that Van Gogh got off here on February 20, 1888, and decided to stay.
+He found a small room in the yellow house on the corner and turned it into a studio.
+Famous for being extremely productive (since he only ate, drank, and painted), he did hundreds of paintings in Arles for a short period of time.

-Van Gogh chose this town over Paris because he wanted to escape the noise, the imposing fellow artists who did not see his technique, colors the same way he did, and also because it was difficult for him to work if not being isolated.
-Still, after a while, Van Gogh got seriously lonely.
+Van Gogh chose this town over Paris because he wanted to escape the noise, imposing fellow artists who did not appreciate his technique and colors the way he did, and also because it was difficult for him to work if not isolated.
+Still, after a while, Van Gogh in Arles got seriously lonely.

-It so happened that another famous artist Paul Gauguin was in depth at the time, with no money.
-He asked Van Gogh to help him exhibit his work at his brother Theo’s gallery in Paris in order to maybe sell a piece or two.
-Such a nice opportunity was not to be missed and so, Van Gogh has invited Gauguin to come and live with him in the yellow house in Arles.
-He even dwelled upon an idea to form the whole colony of artists who would come and work outdoors.
+It so happened that another famous artist Paul Gauguin was in depth at the time.
+He asked Van Gogh to help him exhibit his work at his brother Theo’s gallery in Paris so that he might sell a piece or two.
+Such an excellent opportunity was not to be missed and so, Van Gogh invited Gauguin to come and live with him in the yellow house in Arles.
+He even dwelled upon an idea to found a colony of artists who would come here and work outdoors.

-Gauguin did come, but never the less, he left after only few weeks, explaining to Theo that they were quarreling all the time and that Vincent “tried to kill him”.
-For Van Gogh, this was one tragic event.
-He felt alone again and during one of his crises he has cut his ear off and gave it to a prostitute in front of the bar.
-As a result, he was institutionalized, admitted to the sanatorium in Arles and after few months of rehabilitation (while painting continuously), Van Gogh was moved to the asylum in Saint Remy.
+Gauguin did come, but nevertheless, he left after only a few weeks, explaining to Theo that they were quarreling all the time and that Vincent “tried to kill him”.
+For Van Gogh, this was a tragic event.
+He was alone again and during one of his crises, he cut his ear off and gave it to a prostitute in front of the bar.
+As a result, he was institutionalized, admitted to the sanatorium in Arles, and after a few months of rehabilitation (while painting continuously), Van Gogh was moved to the asylum in Saint Remy.

 Where Van Gogh stood

-“My house here is painted the yellow color of fresh butter, the shutters a garish green.
-It is bathed in sunlight and stands on a square with the garden of verdant plane trees, rose laurels and acacias.
-Inside, I am able to live and breathe, to contemplate and paint”, this is what Van Gogh wrote.
+“My house here is painted in yellow of fresh butter, the shutters in garish green.
+It is bathed in sunlight and stands on a square with a garden of verdant plane trees, rose laurels, and acacias.
+Inside, I am able to live and breathe, to contemplate and paint” this is what Van Gogh in Arles wrote.

-The yellow house was located at 2 Place Lamartine, but it was destroyed during the liberation of the city in 1944.
+The yellow house was located at 2 Place Lamartine but was destroyed during the liberation of the city in 1944.
 The railway bridge, on the other hand, situated in the background of the painting, can still be recognized.

 “The Garden of the Arles Sanatorium” is another painting depicting the actual courtyard and it looks almost the same as in Van Gogh’s work.
-The building is not a sanatorium any more, but the museum and school.
-You can sit for a coffee there and admire the view, and just remember that there, you see those stairs in the corner – Van Gogh came down those stairs numerous times!
+The building is not a sanatorium anymore, but a museum and school.
+You can sit for a coffee there and admire the view, and just remember that there in the corner – Van Gogh came down the same stairs numerous times.
 The whole square in front of the former sanatorium bears the name of the great artist.

 The cafe is still there

-When you go to the Forum Square you will see the cafe Night, still standing, immortalized by the Vincent’s paintings.
-The only difference is that today it is called Van Gogh Cafe and it is squeezed by other cafes and restaurants.
+When you go to Forum Square you will see the Night Cafe, still standing, immortalized by Vincent’s paintings.
+The only difference is that today it is called Van Gogh Cafe and it is squeezed between other cafes and restaurants.

-The town is not that big, you can go around by foot and as tiring as it may seem, believe me, you will cherish the memory for years to come!
+The town is not that big.
+You can go around on foot and as tiring as it may seem, believe me, you will cherish the memory for years to come.

-As for me, it meant I have come to the full circle of one poetic and romantic hopping from one side of France to the other.
-And what a journey that was!
+As for me, it meant I made the full circle of my poetic hopping from one side of France to the other.
+And what a journey it was!

 *photos – Pixabay